godfat/rest-core/README.md

 ## DESCRIPTION:

-A modular and lightweight Ruby REST client interface
+A modular and lightweight Ruby REST client infrastructure and implementations

 ## WARNING: